Food Scraps and Cooking Oils

 - 24 great tips for reducing your food waste at home.
 See our “Hack Your Food!
 Save Food Save Money” page.

 - Sale of tools for food waste recycling including compost bins and backyard digesters, .

 - Food scrap drop-off carts at our Pleasantview Drop-off Center (Monday-Saturday) and farmers markets.

 Of course, to “close the loop” and benefits gardens, compost is available for sale bagged and in bulk at the Pleasantview Road Drop-off Center.

 For information on the bins we have available at the Pleasantview Road Drop-off Center, click here.

 Not prepared to compost at home?
-Bring us your food scraps and we’ll compost them at the Pleasantview Road Drop-off Center.
+Bring us your food scraps at one of the drop-off locations below and we’ll compost them at the Pleasantview Road Drop-off Center.

 Harbor Springs Farmers Market